 An affirmation, by definition, is a positive statement.
-It is an assertion something is true.
+It is an assertion that something is true.

 We make affirmations based on our firm beliefs in the present moment.
 Now, those beliefs can be positive (I will succeed), negative (I will fail), or neutral (I will carry on the same), but affirmations are always positive.

 A self-affirmation tells us who we truly are and what we are capable of doing.
 An affirmation is a powerful way to get ourselves out of a rut.

 We all have days when we feel like giving up.
 Perhaps our boss is behaving unfairly, or our money resources do not look good, or our relationship is not working out.
 In such situations, we often get stuck and look directionless.